-The latest cohort of entrepreneurs with innovative start-up ideas has commenced Phase 2 of the New Frontiers Entrepreneur Development Programme delivered by GMIT at its Innovation Hubs in Galway and Mayo.
+The latest cohort of entrepreneurs with innovative start-up ideas has commenced Phase 2 of the New Frontiers programme delivered by GMIT at its Innovation Hubs in Galway and Mayo.

 Every year, New Frontiers supports entrepreneurs around the country with the development of their early-start businesses.
 Since 2012, it has supported hundreds of startups in a range of sectors including food & consumer products; information & communication technology; engineering & electronics; medical devices; biotechnology; pharma, digital media; cleantech/renewable energy and eligible internationally-traded services.